geoserver/geoserver/doc/en/user/source/community/elasticsearch/index.rst

         }
     }

-Then update ``mil.nga.giat.process.elasticsearch.GeoHashGridProcess`` and add a new entry to the Strategy enum to point to the custom implementation.
+Then update ``org.geoserver.process.elasticsearch.GeoHashGridProcess`` and add a new entry to the Strategy enum to point to the custom implementation.

 After deploying the customized plugin the new geohash grid computer can be used by updating the ``gridStrategy`` parameter in the GeoServer style::